Below is the poem entitled FALLING BRIDGES which was written by poet

 when the angel spoke she cowered in fright

 "Fear not, chosen one, there's a child in your belly,

-You'll name Him Jesus, certainly not Kelly."
+You'll name Him Jesus, unless you fancy Kelly."

 "How can you be sure?
 I've not been with a guy."

 "Must I spell it out?
 His father is God most high."